Cyle Larin

-Cyle Christopher Larin (/'kail/; born April 17, 1995) is a Canadian professional soccer player who plays as a striker or a left winger for Eredivisie club Feyenoord, on loan from club Mallorca, and the Canada national team.
+Cyle Christopher Larin (/'kail/; born April 17, 1995) is a Canadian professional soccer player who plays as a forward for club Southampton and the Canada national team.

 After playing college soccer for the UConn Huskies, Larin was the first pick of the 2015 MLS SuperDraft, joining Orlando City.
 In his first MLS season, he broke the record for most goals by a rookie, scoring 17 in 27 games and earning the MLS Rookie of the Year Award.
 He totaled 89 games and 44 goals for Orlando before moving to Beşiktaş for an undisclosed fee in January 2018.
 He won the Süper Lig, Turkish Cup and Turkish Super Cup in 2021.
-He continued playing in Europe with Zulte Waregem and Club Brugge of the Belgian Pro League and Real Valladolid and Mallorca in La Liga.
+He continued playing in Europe with Zulte Waregem and Club Brugge of the Belgian Pro League, Real Valladolid and Mallorca in La Liga, Feyenoord in Eredivisie and Southampton in the EFL Championship.

-A full international for Canada since 2014, Larin represented the nation at the CONCACAF Gold Cup in 2015, 2017, 2019, 2021 and 2025, reaching the semi-finals in 2021.
-He was the top scorer with 13 goals in the CONCACAF section of 2022 FIFA World Cup qualification, as Canada qualified for the first time since 1986.
+A full international for Canada since 2014, Larin has represented the nation at two FIFA World Cups (2022 and 2026) and five CONCACAF Gold Cups (2015, 2017, 2019, 2021 and 2025).
+He was the top scorer with 13 goals in the CONCACAF section of 2022 World Cup qualification, as Canada qualified for the first time since 1986.

 Early life

 Larin was born in Brampton, Ontario in Canada to a Jamaican family and attended St. Edmund Campion Secondary School, where he was the school's top goal scorer for the final three years that he attended.
-In 2007, at the age of 11, Larin joined the private soccer academy Sigma FC of the Ontario Soccer League before graduating in 2013.
-During his time at Sigma FC, Larin travelled to Europe for training periods with Werder Bremen, Hertha Berlin and Wolfsburg in Germany, as well as Racing Genk and Club Brugge in Belgium twice.
-About the striker, then-Sigma FC Technical Director Bobby Smyrniotis said, "Cyle is a rare player to find in Canada...a complete and modern striker able to play with both feet, finish from all areas, dominate his region of the park and provide for his teammates."
+In 2007, at the age of 11, Larin joined the private soccer academy Sigma of the Ontario Soccer League before graduating in 2013.

+During his time at Sigma, Larin travelled to Europe for training periods with Werder Bremen, Hertha Berlin and Wolfsburg in Germany, as well as Racing Genk and Club Brugge in Belgium twice.
+About the striker, then-Sigma Technical Director Bobby Smyrniotis said: "Cyle is a rare player to find in Canada...a complete and modern striker able to play with both feet, finish from all areas, dominate his region of the park and provide for his teammates."